The Exotic Birds Sanctuary was dedicated to enhancing the life of companionship birds through education, rescue, and rehabilitation.

 Here are some parrots that don’t need saving…

 Not many people saw Prody Parrot (left).
 It was a talking character that was bundled with an old Soundblaster audio card.
 On the right, was Preedy Parrot, one of the Microsoft Agents, who spoke, made sounds and distracting gestures.
+All of these computer talking agents were never as good as the original talking moose, according to this site’s new owner, Dr. Halls.

 Ontario Parrot Rescue was our name until we registered as a Not For Profit than we changed it to Freedom Flights Exotic Parrot Rescue/Sanctuary/Education.